-- (132) "Negotiated support services" means items a general contractor would normally manage or perform on a construction project including, but not limited to surveying, hoisting, safety enforcement, provision of toilet facilities, temporary heat, cleanup, and trash removal, and that are negotiated as part of the maximum allowable construction cost. - (143) "Risk cContingency" means a contingency for use as defined in the contract and established as part of the maximum allowable construction cost for unexpected cost of work items that have not otherwise been included or addressed in the maximum allowable construction cost. - (154) "Budget contingencies" means the contingencies established by a public body outside of the total design-build or general contractor/construction manager contract cost for payment of project costs that are not the responsibility of the design-builder or general contractor/construction manager under the respective contract. - (163) "Percent fee" means the percentage amount to be earned by the general contractor/construction manager as overhead and profit. - (174) "Price-related factor" means an evaluation factor that impacts costs which may include, but is not limited to overhead and profit, lump sum or guaranteed maximum price for the entire or a portion of the project, operating costs, or other similar factors that may apply to the project. - (185) "Public body" means any general or special purpose government in the state of Washington, including but not limited to state agencies, institutions of higher education, counties, cities, towns, ports, school districts, and special purpose districts. - (196) "Public works project" means any work for a public body within the definition of "public work" in RCW 39.04.010. - (2017) "Small business entity" means a small business as defined in RCW 39.26.010. - (2118) "Total contract cost" means the fixed amount for the detailed specified general conditions work, the negotiated maximum allowable construction cost, and the percent fee on the negotiated maximum allowable construction cost. - (2219) "Total project cost" means the cost of the project less financing and land acquisition costs. - (230) "Unit price book" means a book containing specific prices, based on generally accepted industry standards and information, where available, for various items of work to be performed by the job order contractor.
+(143) "Risk cContingency" means a contingency for use as defined in the contract and established as part of the maximum allowable construction cost for unexpected cost of work items that have not otherwise been included or addressed in the maximum allowable construction cost.

+(154) "Budget contingencies" means the contingencies established by a public body outside of the total design-build or general contractor/construction manager contract cost for payment of project costs that are not the responsibility of the design-builder or general contractor/construction manager under the respective contract.

+(163) "Percent fee" means the percentage amount to be earned by the general contractor/construction manager as overhead and profit.

+(174) "Price-related factor" means an evaluation factor that impacts costs which may include, but is not limited to overhead and profit, lump sum or guaranteed maximum price for the entire or a portion of the project, operating costs, or other similar factors that may apply to the project.

+(185) "Public body" means any general or special purpose government in the state of Washington, including but not limited to state agencies, institutions of higher education, counties, cities, towns, ports, school districts, and special purpose districts.

+(196) "Public works project" means any work for a public body within the definition of "public work" in RCW 39.04.010.

+(2017) "Small business entity" means a small business as defined in RCW 39.26.010.

+(2148) "Total contract cost" means the fixed amount for the detailed specified general conditions work, the negotiated maximum allowable construction cost, and the percent fee on the negotiated maximum allowable construction cost.

+(2249) "Total project cost" means the cost of the project less financing and land acquisition costs.

+(230) "Unit price book" means a book containing specific prices, based on generally accepted industry standards and information, where available, for various items of work to be performed by the job order contractor.
 The prices may include: All the costs of materials; labor; equipment; overhead, including bonding costs; and profit for performing the items of work.
 The unit prices for labor must be at the rates in effect at the time the individual work order is issued.